MIT-LCP/mimic-website/content/mimicdata/datasource.md

 +++
 date = "2015-09-01T19:34:46-04:00"
-title = "How is data recorded?" linktitle = "How is data recorded?" weight = 3 toc = "true"
+title = "How was the data recorded?" linktitle = "How was the data recorded?" weight = 3 toc = "true"